Rise of Canada separatist leader poses electoral challenge for PM Trudeau

 By David Ljunggren

-OTTAWA, Oct 3 (Reuters) - Canadian Prime Minister Justin Trudeau's bid to win reelection next month appeared trickier than ever on Thursday after a campaign debate that was dominated by a powerful regional opponent.
+OTTAWA, Oct 3 (Reuters) - Canadian Prime Minister Justin Trudeau's bid to win re-election next month appeared increasingly uncertain on Thursday after a campaign debate that was dominated by a powerful regional opponent.

 This could hurt the Liberals, who hold 40 of the province's 78 seats.
 They are targeting another 10 amid the collapse of the minority New Democrats, a left-leaning opposition party that competes for the same segment of the electorate as Trudeau.